andy-williams/inditejs/README.md

 A bridge between static site generator with manually managing files and a blogging platform driven by a database.

-This tool provides a way to manage your Jekyll blog content as if you were using a blogging platform.
+This tool provides a web front-end for managing your Jekyll blog content as if you were using a blogging platform.

 This solution is currently using React, Redux for the SPA and Koa as the server.